Bubble light: Process

-The liquid is almost always methylene chloride, a solvent that is toxic and possibly carcinogenic.
+The liquid is almost always methylene chloride, a toxic solvent.
 It is generally sealed in a glass vial or capsule to prevent its release; if it is broken, the area should be evacuated until the fumes have dissipated.
-Some early bubble lights instead used a lightweight oil or camphor (a white substance used in some moth balls) to create the low boiling point.
+Some early bubble lights instead used a lightweight oil or camphor (a white substance used in some mothballs) to create the low boiling point.
 In these older lamps, one can often see a white piece floating at the top of the vial, until the heat of the lamp dissolves it and it starts to bubble.

 The light from the lamp illuminates the bubbles from underneath, causing them to shine.
 Bubble lights of all kinds operate best when the top of the tube is significantly cooler than the bottom, thus increasing the temperature gradient.
 The tubes must be kept upright, and occasionally may need to be tapped or even shaken to begin bubbling after warming up.